 - 1.2 Border Group Parish Council has produced a Neighbourhood Development Plan for the six parishes which make up the Border Group parish, in order to set out the vision, objectives and policies for the development of the Parish up to 2031.
-This HRA reviews the Border Group NDP which is currently at examination (November 2017 version). - 1.3 The NDP is largely a criteria based plan with some housing allocations and settlement boundaries.
+This HRA reviews the Border Group NDP following the modifications made after the examination. - 1.3 The NDP is largely a criteria based plan with some housing allocations and settlement boundaries.
 The plan also provides general criteria policies that clarify and given more detail to those within the Herefordshire Core Strategy. - 1.4 This requires a high level screening assessment to build upon the HRA Screening Assessment Report for the Core Strategy.
 It should be read in combination with the Core Strategy Habitat Regulations Assessment Report and ensures that there will not be any significant impacts upon Natura 2000 sites. - 1.5 The map below shows Border Group Neighbourhood Area to which this assessment related.